josegonzalez/trimui-brick-wifi-pak/README.md

 A TrimUI Brick app that toggles wifi on or off.

 > [!IMPORTANT]
-> In some cases, the Trimui Brick may fail to connect to wifi while still displaying the wifi icon.
-Toggle the wifi off/on with this pak to reconnect if this is the case.
+> There is a known issue in MinUI where Wifi is partially toggled off on boot, though still shows the Wifi icon.
+If you are unable to access services on the Brick, toggle wifi off and then on again using this app first.

 ## Installation

 1. Mount your TrimUI Brick SD card.
 2. Download the latest release from Github.
 It will be named `Toggle.Wifi.pak.zip`.
 3. Copy the zip file to `/Tools/tg3040/Toggle Wifi.pak.zip`.
+Please ensure the new zip file name is `Toggle Wifi.pak.zip`, without a dot (`.`) between the words `Toggle` and `Wifi`.
 4. Extract the zip in place, then delete the zip file.
 5. Confirm that there is a `/Tools/tg3040/Toggle Wifi.pak/launch.sh` file on your SD card.
 6. Unmount your SD Card and insert it into your TrimUI Brick.

 ## Usage

+> [!IMPORTANT]
+> If the zip file was not extracted correctly, the pak may show up under `Tools > Toggle`.
+Rename the folder to `Toggle Wifi.pak` to fix this.

+Browse to `Tools > Toggle Wifi` and press `A` to toggle wifi on/off.

+### Customizing Wifi Credentials

 In the `/Tools/tg3040/Toggle Wifi.pak` folder, there will be a `wifi.txt` file.
 This file should store network credentials for accessing your wifi networks.